-In its 2021, Q1-Q4 quarterly data reports (QDR) submissions, SCE provided initiative data indicating that a covered conductor installation project (WMP initiative number 7.3.3.3.1) in and near the city of Oak Hills, California was completed.
+In its 2021, Q1-Q4 quarterly data reports (QDR) submissions, SCE provided initiative data indicating that a covered conductor installation project (WMP initiative number 7.3.3.3.1) in the city of Rolling Hills, CA was completed.
 This QDR submission represented the reporting periods of January through December (i.e., Q1-Q4) of 2021.
 Based on this information received from SCE, Energy Safety planned an inspection of select structures in this area to assess the accuracy of SCE data, the completeness of SCE's work, and whether SCE followed its protocols for covered conductor installation.
+Upon arriving to the inspection location, Energy Safety observed that covered conductor did not terminate at the reported structure, but at one structure over.
+This structure is noted in Table 2 above.